Occupational Dermatitis & Employee Well-being

 Damaging Hand Cleansers

-According to the National Institute for Occupational Safety & Health (NIOSH), one of every four workers is exposed to some form of skin irritant in the workplace.
+According to the National Institute for Occupational Safety & Health (NIOSH), one of every four workers is exposed to some form of automotive skin issue.
 Whether it’s a maintenance worker, a manufacturing worker, mechanic or food service worker, the chances are good they are dealing with some type of skin hazard.
 Those hazards can cause numerous skin problems, and the results can be anything from simple dry skin to more advanced, painful and costly problems such as dermatitis.

 The word’s very root (from Latin) means “to loosen,” so a solvent is a substance capable of dissolving or dispersing one or more other substances.
 Water is perhaps the most universal of solvents.
 Together with surfactants and scrubbing agents, solvents help to remove dirt and other contamination from the skin.
 Some solvents can be dangerous to the skin because of toxic or allergic reactions.
 Cleansers with a high content of solvents can cause problems to the skin because of the high defatting effect which destroys the natural barrier of the skin.